 “Pet therapy is a broad term that includes animal-assisted therapy and other animal-assisted activities.
 Animal-assisted therapy is a growing field that uses dogs or other animals to help people recover from or better cope with health problems, such as heart disease, cancer and mental health disorders,” says the Mayo Clinic website.

 The loss of an adored dog, cat, or any domesticated pet can be an emotionally distressing experience.
 We go through the grieving process with tears, sadness, and loneliness.
 The loss is painfully overwhelming when a fur-friend dies.
+Some decide to honor their pet through the use of a memory stone.
+Some have suggested that The Best Pet Memorial Stones – A Perfect Way To Honor Your Dog is a tasteful way to remember your dog and grieve.

 “We know how much pets mean to most people.
 People love their pets and consider them members of their family.
 Caregivers often celebrate their pets’ birthdays, confide in their animals and carry pictures of them in their wallets.
 So when a beloved pet dies, it’s not unusual to feel overwhelmed by the intensity of your sorrow,” writes The Human Society of the United States on their website.www.humanesociety.org.